House Bill No. 389

 written and oral submissions respecting the proposed rule.
 Upon adoption of a rule, an agency shall issue a concise

-statement of the principal reasons for and against its adoption, incorporating in the statement the reasons for overruling the
+statement of the principal reasons for and against its adoption, comprehensively incorporating in the statement the reasons

 (2) Rules may not unnecessarily repeat statutory language.
 Whenever it is necessary to refer to statutory language in order to convey the meaning of a rule interpreting the language, the reference must clearly indicate the portion of the language that is statutory and the portion that is an amplification of the language.